 Which is faster?

-However, the highest average lap speed for MotoGP is 187 km/h (116 mph) which was at the Red Bull Ring (Marc Marquez 2019) whereas for the TT it’s about 217 km/h (135 mph) with a lap time of 16 minutes and 42 seconds set in 2018 by Peter Hickman.
+However, the average speeds of a MotoGP bike between 160 and 185 Km/h (99 -115 mph) depending on the circuit and conditions.
+Whereas for the TT it’s about 217 km/h (135 mph) with a lap time of 16 minutes and 42 seconds set in 2018 by Peter Hickman.

 Remember the TT laps are about 60 kms (37 miles) each compared with a much shorter circuit for MotoGP.
 The longest MotoGP track at present is Sepang with a length of 5.47 kms and takes only a couple of minutes on average to complete.